 For years, the public conversation about transportation challenges in the Greater Toronto-Hamilton Area (GTHA) has been stuck in the same loop: congestion is getting worse, and the solution is to help move cars faster.
 But this framing has led us down a path of building wider roads, expanding highways, and doubling down on sprawling, car-dependent neighbourhood design — all while congestion stubbornly worsens.

-The truth is, congestion is the wrong problem to solve, and distracts us from the real opportunities to improve how we get around.
+The truth is, congestion is not solved by car-centred approaches; in fact they set us back from the real opportunities to improve how we get around.

 Measuring total vehicle kilometres travelled (VKT) accounts for how much people need to drive.
 When we reduce how far and how often people need to drive, we make travel easier, more affordable, and significantly cleaner.
 That’s especially important given the current upward trajectory of carbon emissions from transportation in the GTHA.